 Symptoms include some or all of the following:

 The virus mostly spreads through tiny droplets from coughing sneezing or talking that land in the mouths or noses of nearby people.
 There is also a chance that a person could get flu by touching a surface with the virus on it and then touching their mouth, nose, or eyes.

 How can I prevent flu?

 The most important thing to do is get the vaccine.
 The flu vaccine is given with a needle and every person older than 6 months should get the vaccine each season.
-Recent studies show that the vaccine reduces the risk of flu illness by 40-60%.
 See your healthcare provider or click here to find a vaccine near you.

 Other precautions include:

 - Staying away from people who are sick

 Can flu be treated?